Grace-Sophie/eda-mobile-banking-kenya-R-project/README.md

 ## Author

-**Grace Wangari**
+**Grace Karanja**

 ## Overview

 This project focuses on the **Exploratory Data Analysis (EDA)** of mobile banking data in Kenya.
 The analysis was conducted using the **R programming language**, and the results were documented in an RMarkdown-generated report.
-This submission was prepared as part of an interview for the **Data Analyst position** at Kiboma Research Center.
+This submission was prepared as part of an interview for the **Data Analyst position** at a Research Center.

 ## Key Highlights